We're on a mission to accelerate

 Ramya Swaminathan has developed Malta from concept to commercialization, guiding the company through multiple rounds of corporate venture funding and the recruitment of a multi-disciplinary team.
 She led the corporate independence of Malta from X, Alphabet's Moonshot Factory (formerly Google X) in 2018 and has served as the company's CEO since its founding.

-Ms. Swaminathan was named one of Business Insider's "21 Rising Stars in Clean Energy" in 2020 and currently advises the U.S. Department of Energy and U.S. Department of Commerce as a member of the DOE Electricity Advisory Committee (EAC), the DOC Renewable Energy and Energy Efficiency Committee (REEAC), and as a DOE Clean Energy Education and Empowerment (C3E) Ambassador, and is a member of the Board of Directors of Resources for the Future.
+Ms. Swaminathan advises the U.S. Department of Energy as a member of the Electricity Advisory Committee (EAC), serves as a DOE Clean Energy Education and Empowerment (C3E) Ambassador, and is a member of the Board of Directors of Resources for the Future.

 Before founding Malta as an independent company, Ms. Swaminathan was the CEO of Rye Development, a hydropower development firm that she grew to be the leading developer of new hydropower and pumped hydro storage projects in the United States.
 She earned a Master in Public Policy from Harvard University's John F. Kennedy School of Government and a Bachelor in Anthropology from Amherst College.

 Chief Financial Officer